sambatriste/netty-wiki-translation/New-and-noteworthy-in-5.x.md

 ## Core changes

+### Android support

+Given that:

+* mobile devices are becoming more and more powerful,
+* the most known issues with NIO and SSLEngine in ADK were fixed since Ice Cream Sandwich, and
+* users obviously want to reuse their codecs and handlers in their mobile applications,

+we decided to support Android (4.0 or above) officially.

 ### Simplified handler type hierarchy

 `ChannelInboundHandler` and `ChannelOutboundHandler` have been merged into [`ChannelHandler`].  [`ChannelHandler`] now has both inbound and outbound handler methods.